 Part of that is a fascination with shiny new things.
 There is pressure to be ahead of the curve, particularly the digital curve, but not all marketing innovation is right for you.

 Also, the general crisis of confidence in marketing ROI.
-Facebook’s recent revelation they have been miscalculating video views, etc. for example, reinforces what CEO’s have always suspected.
+Revelations about miscalculating authentic users, video views, etc. reinforce what CEO’s have always suspected.
 Despite sophisticated analytics and thick data decks, alot of their marketing dollars are still being wasted.

 What counsel do you give clients?